Common ADHD medications may cause psychosis, study finds

 In Moran’s experience, ADHD patients hospitalized for psychosis recovered in two weeks on average, but some patients took as long as two months.

-Moran isn’t suggesting that ADHD medications are too dangerous to be prescribed, but wants to caution patients about its use.
+Moran isn’t suggesting that ADHD medications are too dangerous to be prescribed, but wants to inform patients about its use.

 “We’re trying to raise awareness,” she said.
 “Physicians need to be aware of this when prescribing, and people who are getting these medications from friends in college need to know this is a risk.”